ziovo08/CPRG-218-Lab-2---Recipes/recipes.md

 3. Grill chicken for 5-7 minutes per side or until cooked through.
 4. Top each chicken breast with a slice of Swiss cheese and let melt.
 5. Toast hamburger buns on the grill.
-6. Assemble sandwiches with chicken, lettuce, tomato, and mayonnaise.
+6. Assemble sandwiches with chicken, cucumber, lettuce, tomato, and mayonnaise.

 ## Desserts
 ### Chocolate Chip Cookies